Characterization of the response of IHEP-IME LGAD with shallow carbon to Gamma Irradiation: Irradiation and Experiment Setups

 \subsection{Irradiation}

-Irradiation test was carried out at China Institute of Atomic Energy (CIAE).
-Samples are fixed using Kapton capes, and placed in the aluminium boxes, around the cylindrical $^{60}$Co irradiation source, which causes damage in silicon sensors by Compton electrons and photoelectrons, as shown in \figurename~\ref{irr}.
+Irradiation test was carried out at the China Institute of Atomic Energy (CIAE).
+Samples are fixed using Kapton tapes, and placed in the aluminum boxes, around the cylindrical $^{60}$Co irradiation source, which causes damage in silicon sensors by Compton electrons and photoelectrons, as shown in \figurename~\ref{irr}.

-Irradiation dose rate is 10000$\pm$15\% Gy/h (~2.77$\pm$15\% Gy/s), and total doses are 10k Gy, 100k Gy, and, 2M Gy.
-Due to the small sample size compared to the diameter of the radiation source, we assume that the irradiation is uniform.
+Irradiation dose rate is 1.00$\times 10^{4} \pm$15\% Gy/h (~2.77$\pm$15\% Gy/s).
+The LGAD of all six types of IP was irradiated to three doses, namely 10k, 100k, and 2M Gy, as summarized in Table~\ref{SIP}.
+Different doses of irradiation for the same IP of LGAD are obtained from different samples from the same wafer.
+Due to the small sample size compared to the diameter of the radiation source, the irradiation is uniform.